As a passenger you have the right to:

 8) Is there a service charge associated with pick up from Reagan National Airport?

-Yes, an additional service fee of $3.00 is charged for all rides originating at Reagan National Airport.
+Yes, an additional service is charged for all rides originating at Reagan National Airport.

 9) Can a driver accept payment via Square?